Written by: Alexandru Părăușanu

-Enthusiasts mainly complained that regulating digital assets would steal the charm of this new asset type, as decentralisation and self-governance are at the heart of cryptocurrencies.
+Enthusiasts mainly complained that regulating digital assets would steal the charm of this new asset type, as decentralization and self-governance are at the heart of cryptocurrencies.
 However, the Commission’s proposed regulations were primarily aimed at protecting investors’ interests and avoiding disasters such as the collapse of Luna, thus creating a climate conducive to mass adoption of this new technology.

-The explanatory memorandum to the proposed Regulation states that the proposal reflects the “Commission’s priorities to prepare Europe for the digital age and to build an economy that is fit for the challenges of the future and at the service of citizens.”
+The explanatory memorandum to the proposed regulation states that the proposal reflects the “Commission’s priorities to prepare Europe for the digital age and to build an economy that is fit for the challenges of the future and at the service of citizens.”

-The main objectives of the Regulation are:
+The main objectives of the regulation are:

 – to regulate “stable” cryptocurrencies,